Day 6. Another short story. May have got a bit… weird… this time. But all in the name of good clean fun!

 ‘Helium is made from souls!’

-The truth needed to be known, and Mr Scruffles needed to be released!
+The truth needed to be know, and Mr Scruffles needed to be released!
 Take the balloon from the child by any means necessary!
 Release it into the atmosphere!
 It will eventually pop and so release Mr Scruffles to doggy-heaven!

 Screaming like a madman, Jon ran through the crowd, pushing people out of his way until he got to the child and his mother.
 The two looked terrified.
 The mother knelt and shielded her son.
-Jon wouldn’t hurt the child, or at least that wasn’t part of the plan.
+Jon wouldn’t hurt the child, or at least that wasn’t the plan.

 She looked at him, the fear in her eyes made Jon’s heart fill with sadness.
 This wasn’t what he wanted.
 Panicked, she gave him the balloon, and in one steady motion, he threw it into the sky shouting ‘Be free, Mr Scruffles!
 Be free!’